World Video Game Hall of Fame

 Initial nominations are made each year by a staff committee at The Strong, which takes into account the four criteria, with influence considered the most important.
 Members of the public can submit games for consideration by the committee as well.
 The nominees are then voted on by a panel of around 30 "scholars and journalists from around the world", with each panel member ranking their top three choices.
 A public poll is also included, with the results counting as equivalent to a member of the panel.
+For the 2026 nominees, a poll of attendees of the Game Developers Conference was also included.
 Afterwards, the staff committee reviews the votes and makes the final selection.
 While generally there is a clear difference in vote counts for the highest-scoring games, if there are multiple games with similar vote counts near the cutoff point, the committee decides by emphasizing a variety of game types or platforms in any given induction year.
 Video games that have not been inducted may be nominated in multiple years.
 The set of final nominees is typically announced each year in March, and the inductees in May.
 In its first two years of operation, the hall named six inductees from fifteen finalists; since then, it has named four or five inductees each year from a set of twelve.

-In the eleven years that the hall of fame has been open, 49 games have been inducted out of 85 nominated.
+In the 12 years that the hall of fame has been open, 53 games have been inducted out of 92 nominated.
 Many of those games have been nominated multiple times.
 In some cases, the hall may list the first game in a series of similar titles as a proxy for the entire series, such as with The Oregon Trail series or the FIFA International Soccer/FIFA series.
 Nintendo has been the developer of the most games inducted with seven, out of a total of eleven nominations of eight games.
-Atari has had three games inducted out of six nominations of those three games, and Blizzard Entertainment, Capcom, id Software, and Maxis have had two games inducted.
+Atari has had three games inducted out of six nominations of those three games, and Blizzard Entertainment, Capcom, Konami, id Software, and Maxis have had two games inducted.
 Seven other developers have had more than one game nominated.
-Minecraft has had the most nominations of any game at four and was then inducted, while FIFA International Soccer, Angry Birds, Guitar Hero, and NBA 2K are tied for the most nominations without being inducted at three.
+Minecraft, FIFA International Soccer, and Angry Birds are tied for the most nominations at four, all of which were then inducted.
+Frogger, Guitar Hero, and NBA 2K are tied for the most nominations without being inducted at three.
 The earliest game to be nominated is Spacewar! from 1962, while the latest is The Last of Us from 2013, both of which have been inducted.